andyarroyo5/devops-learn-pr/docs/agile/what-is-agile-development.md

 are releasing every sprint, your team doesn’t have time to do this manually.

 CICD also influences your software architecture.
-They ensure your delivers buildable and deployable software.
+They ensure you deliver buildable and deployable software.
 When you implement a difficult-to-deploy feature, you become aware immediately as the build and deployments will fail.
 CICD forces you to fix deployment issues as they occur, ensuring your product is ever ready to ship.